PostgREST/postgrest/docs/references/api/schemas.rst

 JWT Schema Extraction
 ~~~~~~~~~~~~~~~~~~~~~

-Schema can be specified in JWT claims.
-It is configured by :ref:`jwt-schema-claim-key`.
-This feature can be used for JWT-driven schema-based multitenancy.
-It allows fully hidden schema selection without exposing the schema in :ref:`profile headers <profile_headers>`.
+The schema can be extracted from the JWT claims using the :ref:`jwt-schema-claim-key`.
+This feature can be used for schema-based multitenancy.
+It allows hidden schema selection without exposing the schema in :ref:`profile headers <profile_headers>`.
 The schema specified in JWT takes precedence over profile headers.

 .. code::